forgotten-pillar/fp-notes/content/miscellaneous/father-son-together.md

 This extraction is beneficial to study for several reasons:
 1. Having the ability to recognize the Son of God in the Old Testament
 2. Understanding the consistent Biblical record calling the Father JHVH.
 It is important to note there are several instances which point to Christ as JHVH, but those instances are not in the set of verses which speak of the Father and the Son TOGETHER - see [[Who is JHVH]].
 When the Father and the Son are TOGETHER, it is always seen that the Father is called by the name JHVH.
 This is a consistent occurrence.
+In order to better understand the who is speaking in the Old Testament, check [[principle-of-gods-revelation|The Principle of God's Revelation]].
 3. Understanding the Covenant between the Father and the Son

 ### Guide